Saur0o0n/PIDKiln/README.md

 # pidkiln
-Ceramic kiln PID controller based on Arduino/Weemos
+Ceramic kiln PID controller based on Arduino/Weemos board.

 This is work in progress - but advanced enough to start uploading it.